Superannuation

 - 12.75% for all other employees under 75 years old.

-These contribution rates apply to your salary, which is based on ordinary time earnings and includes all forms of paid leave including paid parental leave.
+These contribution rates apply to your salary, which is based on ordinary time earnings and includes all forms of paid leave and long parental leave.
 It also includes any ordinary time allowances, such as shift allowances and weekend penalties.

 Your employer superannuation contributions are paid each pay period into your superannuation fund account.